 Activity 2: Planning a scene

 Now that we’ve thought about how we might represent this character in print media, let’s make things a little more complicated.
 Imagine that you’re a filmmaker creating a film about this villain.
-Plan a sequence of six shots to introduce your villain.
+Plan a sequence with no more than twenty shots to introduce your villain.
+Keep in mind that you will actually have to make this so think realistically.
+You also cannot have excessive violence or explicit language.
 The storyboards will be annotated, showing a clear sense of how you will use the following techniques to represent this character:

 - Camera techniques.
 Camera angle: overshot, high angle, eye level, low angle, undershot.
 Shot size: extreme long shot, long shot, full shot, medium shot, medium close up, close up, extreme close up.
 Camera movement: crane, dolly. dolly in, dolly out, handheld, pan, pedestal, point-of-view shot, snorricam, static, steadicam. tilt, tracking, vertigo effect, whip pan, zoom.
 Focus: deep focus, depth of field, pull focus, shallow depth of field.